w3c/svgwg/master/coords.md

 <p>The <b id="__svg__SVGPreserveAspectRatio__align">align</b> IDL attribute
 represents the alignment keyword part of the {{preserveAspectRatio}}
 value.
-On getting, the following steps are run:</p>
+On getting, the following steps are run:

 <div class='ready-for-wider-review'>
 <ol class='algorithm'>